dmh2000/retrosheet/doc/retro-chapter-1/index.md

 ## Introduction

+### Runtime Environment

+The code and scripts in this article were all developed and run on Linux.
+The Node.js/JavaScript and Go code will run on windows without change.
+However any shell scripts would have to be modified for Windows cmd.exe of Powershell.

 Have you ever wondered what let sportscasters pull up stats on all sorts of things during a game?
 Did you ever want to have something like that for free?
 And do you prefer